 GeneCards Summary for PRKCQ Gene

 PRKCQ (Protein Kinase C Theta) is a Protein Coding gene.
-Diseases associated with PRKCQ include gastrointestinal stromal tumor and wegener granulomatosis.
+Diseases associated with PRKCQ include gastrointestinal stromal tumor and smallpox.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.